vb100/docker-container/README.md

   <li>Lightweight and fast.</li>
   <li>Better resource utilization</li>
   <ol type="A">
     <li>Can fit far more containers than VMs into a host.
-You can run many containers on the same infrastructure and save a lot of money.</li>
+You can run many containers on the same infrastructure without conflicts and save a lot of money.</li>
   </ol>
   <li>Standard developer to operations interface.</li>
   <li>Ecosystem and tooling.</li>